-Interviews with medical and mental health staff confirm that emergency medical and mental health services is provided to an inmate who alleges sexual abuse.
-The services provided are based on professional judgement along with any other practitioner's orders (such as from the hospital).
-Interviews with staff confirm that they protect a victim and immediately take them to the medical clinic if a medical staff is on call.
+There were no inmates who reported a sexual abuse and therefore no interviews to support the findings.
+Interviews with medical and mental health staff confirm that emergency medical and mental health services would be provided to an inmate who alleges sexual abuse.
+The services provided would be based on professional judgement along with any other practitioner's orders (such as from the hospital).
+Interviews with staff confirm that they would protect a victim and immediately take them to the medical clinic if a medical staff is on call.
 Additionally, the policy and interviews confirmed that all victims of sexual abuse where it was reported within a time frame that allows for the collection of evidence would be taken to Rhode Island Hospital.